verapi03/basic-cronjob-with-mongoose/README.md

 # basic-cronjob-with-mongoose

-This project consist of a small cron job that performs web scraping every 4 hours to extract recent news headlines and store them in MongoDB.
+This project consist of a small cron job that performs web scraping every 15 minutes to extract recent news headlines and store them in MongoDB.

 The cron job is developed using the node-cron module, a tiny task scheduler in pure JavaScript for node.js based on GNU crontab.
 Other tools used are Axios, Cheerio and Mongoose.